joshuabaroni/NaiveBayesPractice/README.md

 - P(C|A) Likelihood - Describes how well the model predicts the data
 - P(C) Normalizing Constant - The constant that makes the posterior density integrate to one
 - P(A|C) Posterior Probability - Represents the degree to which we believe a given model accurately describes the situation given the available data and all of our prior information

+## Project Concept
+### Overview
+- Using probability as its primary tool, Naive Bayes compares previous responses and their correlation to a class output to predict what the final response of a new class will be.
+- Any new output successfully predicted will serve as reinforcement learning to improve the accuracy of the algorithm's future predictions.

 ### Voting Model
 - The current model build is trained to recognize a voter's political party preference, based on their answers to a 16-question poll.